top of page

 As a data subject, you have various rights under the GDPR, which arise in particular from Articles 15 to 21 GDPR:

-Right to erasure and restriction of processing: In accordance with legal requirements, you have the right to request that data concerning you be erased immediately or, alternatively, in accordance with legal requirements, to request a restriction on the processing of the data.
+• Right to erasure and restriction of processing: In accordance with legal provisions, you have the right to request the immediate erasure of your data or, alternatively, to request a restriction on the processing of the data in accordance with legal provisions.

 Business services

 We use this data to fulfill our contractual obligations.
-This includes, in particular, the obligations to provide the agreed services, any update obligations, and remedies in the event of warranty and other service disruptions.
-In addition, we use the data to protect our rights and for the purposes of administrative tasks associated with these obligations and for company organization.
-We also process the data on the basis of our legitimate interests in both proper and economic business management and in security measures to protect our contractual partners and our business operations from misuse, endangerment of their data, secrets, information, and rights (e.g., for the involvement of telecommunications, transport, and other auxiliary services, as well as subcontractors, banks, tax and legal advisors, payment service providers, or tax authorities).
-Within the framework of applicable law, we only pass on the data of contractual partners to third parties to the extent necessary for the aforementioned purposes or to fulfill legal obligations.
-Contractual partners will be informed about other forms of processing, such as for marketing purposes, within the framework of this privacy policy.
+These include, in particular, obligations to provide the agreed services, any update obligations, and remedial measures in the event of warranty and other service disruptions.
+In addition, we use the data to protect our rights and for the administrative tasks associated with these obligations, as well as for company organization.
+We also process the data on the basis of our legitimate interests in proper and economical business management and in security measures to protect our contractual partners and our business operations from misuse, endangerment of their data, secrets, information, and rights (e.g., for the involvement of telecommunications, transport, and other auxiliary services, as well as subcontractors, banks, tax and legal advisors, payment service providers, or tax authorities).

-Storage and deletion: Deletion in accordance with the information in the section “General information on data storage and deletion.”
+• Storage and deletion: Deletion in accordance with the information in the section “General information on data storage and deletion.”

-Legal basis: Contract fulfillment and pre-contractual inquiries (Art.
+• Legal basis: Contract fulfillment and pre-contractual inquiries (Art.
 6 (1) (b) GDPR); legal obligation (Art.
 6 (1) (c) GDPR); legitimate interests (Art.
 6 (1) (f) GDPR).

 Provision of online services and web hosting

-We process user data in order to provide them with our online services.
+We process user data in order to provide you with our online services.
 For this purpose, we process the user's IP address, which is necessary to transmit the content and functions of our online services to the user's browser or end device.

 Types of data processed:

-Storage and deletion: Deletion in accordance with the information in the section “General information on data storage and deletion.”
+• Storage and deletion: Deletion in accordance with the information in the section “General information on data storage and deletion.”

-Legal basis: Legitimate interests (Art.
+• Legal basis: Legitimate interests (Art.
 6 (1) (f) GDPR).

 Further information on processing procedures, methods, and services: